DataDog/hiring-engineers/answers.md

 # Section 3: Monitoring Data

 I created a monitor through UI with the requested conditional messages.
 The host ip is not visible for security reason in Docker by default, but can be exposed.
+What I get instead is **.
 The {{host.name}} placeholder works by the way.

 ```
 **query** max(last_5m):max:my_metric{host:lionh-vm} > 800